 - Request ‘Read Receipt’, this way you know when they have seen your email!

-This email may prompt a response from some customers – asking for a copy invoice, advising of payment date or queries that you were otherwise unaware of.
-Of course there are always those who don’t reply at all, which brings me onto my next tip!
+This email may prompt a response from some customers – asking for a copy invoice, advising of the payment date or queries that you were otherwise unaware of.
+Of course, there are always those who don’t reply at all, which brings me onto my next tip!

 Track Every Interaction